costpetrides/Computational-Physics/README.md

 # Computational-Physics

-Example codes and brief theory for Computational Physics!!
+Example codes and brief theory for Computational Physics!
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

   You can download the following files, to have full access!